 Camp Farley is governed by a volunteer board of directors who provide guidance and support, oversee the operation of the Corporation, and direct Farley's salaried executive director.
-The executive director is responsible for carrying out the board's directives and the day to day business of the organization.
+The Director of Operations is responsible for carrying out the board's directives and the day to day business of the organization.

 Campers typically participate in five activities each day.
 The first three activities are predetermined by the camp to provide a well-balanced, variety of experiences to the camper throughout their stay.
 Every afternoon, campers also have an opportunity to choose from a wide range of electives that are presented (and created) by the staff.

 Overnight campers also participate in an evening activity, including a campfire program each Sunday night and a closing ceremony every Friday evening.

 Camp Farley encourages a family-oriented, informal work atmosphere.
 A Camp Farley Staff T-Shirt is provided to be worn each Sunday afternoon (arrival of campers & parents) and Friday night (departure of campers & parents).
 Otherwise, attire is casual but shoes, shirts and appropriately styled clothing must be worn at all times.
 Waterfront staff should wear a one-piece bathing suit or an "official" Lifeguard 2-piece suit.
 Footwear, especially sandals, should secure around the ankles in order to minimize potential slips and falls.
 Flip-Flops are discouraged.

 7:30 AM - 7:50 AM GET READY FOR DAY

 8:30 AM - DAY CAMPERS ARRIVE

 8:30 AM - 9:00 AM CABIN CLEAN UP (Overnight campers)